NextGen America: 2018 election cycle

 In the 2018 election, Steyer aimed to flip the House, targeting Republican incumbents and setting a goal of impeaching impeach Donald Trump.
 NextGen said that it was targeting the millennial generation; in a humorous ad on Mother's Day 2018, NextGen video asked mothers not to let their children become Republicans.
 During the 2018 election cycle, Steyer spent at least $123 million.
 Of this, $33 million went to the youth voter mobilization initiative NextGen Rising; $40 million went to the Need To Impeach initiative, $30 million went to clean energy ballot initiatives in Michigan, Arizona, and Nevada; $10 million went to the Need to Vote initiative; and $2.2 million went to the NextGen Climate Action super PAC, which worked in support of 22 House Democratic candidates and 4 Senate Democratic candidates.
 Of the 22 House Democrats supported by NextGen Climate Action, 59% won.
 The group spent funds in Florida and California, and Virginia, among other places.
 The Steyer-backed clean energy initiatives won in Michigan and Nevada, but lost in Arizona.

 2019 election cycle

 "This Mother's Day, talk to your child about the Republican Party."

 In 2019, NextGen committed over $1M to registering and turning out young voters across Virginia in the statewide elections.
 NextGen is also running voter contact and registration programs in 10 other states in 2019, including Pennsylvania, North Carolina, Florida, New Hampshire, Wisconsin, Maine, Arizona, Nevada, Michigan, and Iowa.

 2020 election cycle

 NextGen registered more than 20,000 young voters in preparation for the 2020 election cycle.
-The organization mobilized a historic number of young voters to flip the White House, Senate, to protect the Democratic majority in the House, and to create Democratic trifectas at the state level.
+The organization mobilized a historic number of young voters to flip the White House, Senate, to protect the Democratic majority in the House of Representatives, and to create Democratic trifectas at the state level.